ywave620/mult-version-smart-ptr/README.md

 writer:
 1. lock
-2. atomically drop refcnt of G by 1, if it becomes 0, then delete the underlying resource
+2. atomically drop the refcnt of G by 1, if it becomes 0, then delete the underlying resource
 3. create a resource and save a reference to it in a global variable, called G
 4. set refcnt to 1
 5. incr the global version number, called V by 1